-Board of Directors and Stockholders GSV Capital Corp.
+Board of Directors and Shareholders GSV Capital Corp.

-We have audited the internal control over financial reporting of GSV Capital Corp. (formerly NeXt Innovation Corp.) and subsidiary (the "Company") as of December 31, 2012, based on criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
+We have audited the internal control over financial reporting of GSV Capital Corp. and subsidiaries (the "Company;") as of December 31, 2013, based on criteria established in the 1992 Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
 The Company's management is responsible for maintaining effective internal control over financial reporting and for its assessment of the effectiveness of internal control over financial reporting, included in the accompanying Management's Report on Internal Control over Financial Reporting.
 Our responsibility is to express an opinion on the Company's internal control over financial reporting based on our audit.